Shpatii/medical-agent/README.md

 1. Run this command as administrator first:
 "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned"

+2.Start Venv Folder
+"python -m venv venv"

-2. Now open a new powershell/terminal and run this command:
+3. Now open a new powershell/terminal and run this command:
 ".\venv\Scripts\Activate.ps1"

-3. After venv is running in that same powershell/terminal run the app "python main.py"
+4. After venv is running in that same powershell/terminal run the app "python main.py"

-4. After Flask is up and running simply open/run the index.html file and you're good to go
+5. After Flask is up and running simply open/run the index.html file and you're good to go

-5. Ctrl + C on the terminal to stop Flask if needed
+6. Ctrl + C on the terminal to stop Flask if needed

+To test the Agent use one of the 2 files that are in this repository

 <!-- Rrespekte nga Shpati -->